owen-it/laravel-auditing-doc/general-settings.md

 # General settings
 You can change the package's core behavior by changing the configuration file.
 Available settings are:

-* Specify the model used to represent the current user..
+* Specify the model used for authenticating user.
 * Specify a different database connection for audit.
 * Specify the table name for the audit records.
-(When DatabaseAuditor)
+(When using DatabaseAuditor)
-* Enable / Disable audit when application is performed by the console.
+* Decide whether audit should be performed or not when execution is done from the console.

 The configuration file can be found at `config/auditing.php`.

 > {tip} These settings are optional and can be changed when necessary.
->

 ```php
 // config/auditing.php